-Figure 54: Eldridge Wilde 11 water levels
+Figure 55: Eldridge Wilde 11 water levels

 Eldridge Wilde 11 was monitored extensively for environmental information in the 1980's and 1990's, and during this time conditions typical of a wetland far removed from the impact of groundwater pumping were observed.
 It was noted that "an abundance of wetland plants were found in the dome and in the large surrounding wet meadow."
 Some minor subsidence has since been noted in the wetland.
 The wetland is surrounded by mostly soils classified as mesic.
-An acceptable HNP was established at this wetland using cypress inflection points at 38.2 feet NGVD29, and a proposed MFL of 36.4 feet NGVD29.
-The currently adopted MFL at this site is 36.7 feet NGVD29.
+An acceptable HNP was established at this wetland using cypress inflection points at 38.2 feet NGVD29, resulting in an MFL of 36.4 feet NGVD29.
+The previously adopted MFL at this site was 36.7 feet NGVD29.

 The Eldridge Wilde 11 wetland has a very natural-looking but small outlet, described as a "naturalized swale," and surveyed at 0.1 feet above the HNP (see Appendix B).
-Figure 54 shows that water levels regularly reach the HNP.
+Figure 55 shows that water levels regularly reach the HNP.
 The calculated Historic P50 is located 0.8 feet above the MFL.
 Therefore, there is no evidence implying significant structural alteration.

-This Eldridge Wilde 11 wetland is recommended to be kept as an adopted MFL site, with an MFL of 36.4 feet NGVD29.
-The difference between the current and proposed MFL is thought to be due to a more accurate benchmark elevation.
+This Eldridge Wilde 11 wetland remains an adopted MFL site, with an MFL of 36.4 feet NGVD29.
+The difference between the current and previously adopted MFL is thought to be due to a more accurate benchmark elevation.